chaoss/grimoirelab/docker/README.md

 The `installed` and `full` can be easily used to produce a complete dashboard from scratch, and in fact both configured by default for producing one for GrimoireLab repositories (see below).

+There are also some ansible playbooks for building the containers:

+* `ansible_release.yml`: for building containers and pip packages for a release of grimoirelab.

+* `ansible_build_tag.yml`: for building a docker image, and tagging it with the release tag.

+* `ansible_push.yml`: for pushing docker images to DockerHub

 ## grimoirelab/factory